cockroachdb/docs/src/current/v23.1/changefeed-messages.md

 ## Responses

 By default, changefeed messages emitted to a [sink](changefeed-sinks.html) contain keys and values of the watched table rows that have changed.
-The message will contain the following fields depending on the type of emitted change and the [options](create-changefeed.html#options) you specify to create the changefeed
+The message will contain the following fields depending on the type of emitted change and the [options](create-changefeed.html#options) you specified to create the changefeed:

 - **Key**: An array composed of the row's `PRIMARY KEY` field(s) (e.g., `[1]` for `JSON` or `{"id":{"long":1}}` for Avro).
 - **Value**: